imapex/imapex101/workstation_suggestions.md

 * [AWS CLI][]
-* OpenStack CLI - unlike many of these other tools, this is best installed via your Linux distribution, a git clone of the repo, or [brew][] (on Macintosh), not by downloading a package from the OpenStack.org website.
+* OpenStack CLI - unlike many of these other tools, this is best installed via your Linux distribution, a git clone of the repo, or [brew][] (on MacOS), not by downloading a package from the OpenStack.org website.

 ## IDEs and Editors